igorw/weblog/_posts/2014-01-10-functional-library-null.md

 A common way to *consume* an option is to use `map`.
 If you read the previous post on iteration you may be confused at this point.
-Doesn't map refer to mapping a function over a sequence?
+Doesn't map refer to mapping a function over a *sequence*?

 Well, it turns out that many of the things that apply for sequences can be generalized to support other types of containers too.
 Yes, a sequence is just